slylockfox/lionchief-controller-raspberrypi/README.md

 second parameter does.

 ## Usage
-Demo usage can be found in `demo.py`.
-Make sure to change the MAC address
+Demo usage can be found in `demo2.py`.
+Make sure to change the MAC address (how to get MAC Address...more to come on that)

 ## Requirements
 Tested with Python 3.9.
 Not expected to work outside Linux
 `pygatt`
 `pybluez`
+`pexpect`

 ## Helpful Links for Future Projects
 [The Practical Guide to Hacking BLE](https://blog.attify.com/the-practical-guide-to-hacking-bluetooth-low-energy/)